 The restraint chair is a molded, hard, black, plastic chair that looks like something out of a fighter airplane.
 The straps that were put over his shoulders locked down his arms and legs so he couldn’t move.
 Eventually, because he was yelling, they put a cotton hood that is commonly called a “spit mask” over his face.
 They put him in a room that had a see through Plexiglas wall so they could watch over him, and so he would be out of the way.
 I saw him as they took me out to be fingerprinted and booked in.
 My heart went out to him as he sat there in his underwear, strapped to a chair with a cotton hood over his head.
 It was the year 2005, and we still use torture devices on human beings only now they are called “corrective measures.”

 Once they finished booking me in, they led me to the cell that would be my home for the next three weeks.
 Most county jail and prison cells are alike.
 They have a metal framed bunk bolted to one wall and a metal toilet and sink usually bolted opposite the bunk.
 There is also a light and sometimes a slit window big enough to see through yet small enough so that you could not get out.
 They had put me in the “hole” directly from the prison transport.
-I had not done anything wrong at this particular jail, however, I am sure my past actions were the reason that I was there now.
+I had not done anything wrong at this particular jail; however, I am sure my past actions were the reason that I was there now.
 This segregation cell and the area outside of it had the look and feel of a dungeon.
 It seemed to be in a time warp where everything was slowed down, and there was an apprehensiveness to the atmosphere.
 I believe this feeling was due to the past suffering of others in the cell before me.
-The walls seem to leak out the fear and hopelessness that prisoners first go through when incarcerated.
+The walls seem to leak out the fear and hopelessness that people first go through when incarcerated.

 My first day in that cell was uneventful; I sat around and listened to the five men who were in the cells on the tier with me.
 My main interest was focused on a slit window that ran the six-foot length down one wall and was four inches wide.
 Through this window I could see out across the jail property into a few foothills and over to the Oregon State Correctional Institute where I had spent six years in my late teens and early twenties.
 I had also escaped from this particular prison.
-So I was loathing to look at it—too many bad memories.
+So I was loathe to look at it—too many bad memories.

 What held my attention throughout my stay at the Marion County Jail was the diverse wildlife that I could see out that little slit window in my cell.
 There were your typical insects and bugs that hang around in the grass on a hot summer day, but there were also field mice and a couple of industrious gophers digging away happily right out in front of my cell.
 Watching animals go about their daily lives acting naturally has always interested me.
 There was even a young crane walking around the perimeter fence in the evening when the sun went down.
 It would take four or five steps then point its head and long neck straight up to the sky.
 I think it was sunning itself.